Chhaya1602/employwise-app/README.md

-Blow i provided a screenshot of how UI of Employwise-app looks like ;
+Below i provided a screenshot of how UI of Employwise-app looks like ;

 ![image](https://github.com/user-attachments/assets/898c182d-2ecd-4e81-a6c8-06e56834eb0e)

+project objective :
 The primary goal of this project is to create a functional and interactive web application that enables users to log in, view a list of registered users, and perform CRUD (Create, Read, Update, Delete) operations.
 This application is structured in a way that adheres to best coding practices, clean UI design, and efficient API communication.

-Key Features
+Key Features :
 Authentication System

 Users log in using a valid email and password.